palmerandy/hugo-blog/content/posts/end-to-end-testing-mvc-signalr-api.md

 In short we need to perform a get request, retrieve the value of the anti-forgery token from the response, and use it when performing the subsequent post request.
 Additionally the cookies are copied from the previous response to the next request.
 By mimicing the browser we don't introduce an insecure backdoor by doing something silly like disabling or weaking anti-forgery tokens.

 The following Gist are the MVC helpers needed.
-I suggest starting at LoginHttpRequest() of MvcHttpClientHelper.
+I suggest starting at ```LoginHttpRequest() of MvcHttpClientHelper```.

 {{< gist palmerandy 2da6b7fc0e9bfa0b4a8e39888677468b>}}

 ### SignalR

 The SignalR Hub action I need to test does not allow anonymous access.
 Because it uses same authentication as the hosting MVC application I can simple use the above ```MvcHttpClientHelper(MvcHttpClient).LoginHttpRequest()```.
-Then simply follow the [documentation on how to call SignalR server methods from the client](https://docs.microsoft.com/en-us/aspnet/signalr/overview/guide-to-the-api/hubs-api-guide-net-client#how-to-call-server-methods-from-the-client).
+Then follow the [documentation on how to call SignalR server methods from the client](https://docs.microsoft.com/en-us/aspnet/signalr/overview/guide-to-the-api/hubs-api-guide-net-client#how-to-call-server-methods-from-the-client).

 {{< gist palmerandy 17dcf71567005f2f2e810aa75de41bba>}}

 ### Web API

 If you have read this far, you should already know what to do for Web API.
+Here is the code.
 {{< gist palmerandy 0f6c396fcd51fb89b4b98aa04ba120ae>}}